Teaching Arrangement in Term 1, 2021-22 (只有英文版)

 Return to face-to-face teaching and learning

 The University will resume face-to-face teaching and learning so that the entire University community can be re-connected in person and on-site again.
 Lectures, tutorials, seminars, laboratory/studio/practicum-based subjects will be conducted face-to-face on campus to maximise students’ learning experience.
 At the same time, we will continue to adopt innovative technologies and pedagogies to promote quality teaching and learning.
 Online materials and recorded courses will also be made available as part of the total teaching and learning experience.
+Only students whose studies are affected by exceptional circumstances, for example, postgraduate students who are working outside Hong Kong during part of the term, may apply for exemption from face-to-face teaching and learning, and exemption will be granted on a case-by-case basis.

 The University will request that all face-to-face lectures be recorded and made available online for students to retrieve and revise at their own pace.
 But as pointed out above, lecture recording is not meant to replace in-person classroom experience.
-Tutorials are, however, not required to be recorded.

 Student exchange activities